 The Master of Science in Nursing-Master of Business Administra-tion is an integrated dual degree program requiring students to complete a minimum of 53 semester hours to graduate.
 To complete requirements for the dual degree, students must complete the individual requirements for the integrated program.
 Individual degrees will not be awarded for either program.
-No more than six semester hours of M.S.N coursework may be transferred from another institution and applied toward the M.S.N.- M.B.A. dual degree.
-No more than six semester hours of M.S.N.-M.B.A. dual degree.
+No more than six semester hours of M.S.N. coursework may be transferred from another institution and applied toward the M.S.N.-M.B.A. dual degree.
+No more than six semester hours of M.B.A. coursework may be transferred from another institution and applied toward the M.S.N.-M.B.A dual degree.